Ravi is the Programme Director at Places for Growth and Beyond Whitehall.

-He chairs the Civil Service Attract and Retain design authority overseeing the implementation of Success Profiles (moving away from competency only selection), CS Recruitment Web pages and Recruitment Platform for Government with a new ATS.
+He chaired the Civil Service Attract and Retain design authority overseeing the implementation of Success Profiles (moving away from competency only selection), CS Recruitment Web pages and Recruitment Platform for Government with a new ATS.

 Previously he was the HR Director at HM Revenue and Customs with responsibility for Workforce Management of its 69,000 staff.
 He led the work on reforming the workforce to deliver the departments’ blueprint ambitions for the future.
 This included the people transformation activity from closing 170 offices and creating 13 large regional hubs and 5 specialist sites across the UK.

 He Chaired the HMRC Workforce Management Board, and the SAP Success Factors Programme Board.

 Before that he was the director responsible for Capability, Talent and Diversity at the Home Office where he spent 8 years supporting the Executive and Ministers on a range of people and stakeholder issues.

 Prior to that Ravi worked as a Managing Consultant with a large search and selection consultancy owned by a FTSE 100 company.
 Whilst in the private sector he recruited and coached CEOs and Directors for public and private sector organisations.